 My name is Dwayne Allen Thomas.
 I’m an attorney and graduate of the University of Pennsylvania’s Master of Applied Positive Psychology program.
 I write about the social and psychological roots of success, and other stuff.
 My essay A White Man Called Me N****** was selected as a semi-finalist in Boulevard’s Emerging Writer’s Contest.
 My articles How to Beat Any Test and You vs Your Mentor were selected as “Essential Topics” by Psychology Today.
-My essay On Being an Ally were deemed “Essential Reads” by Psychology Today.
+My essay On Being an Ally was deemed an “Essential Read” by Psychology Today.
 My work has also appeared in The New York Law Journal and Law Practice Today.

 I became interested in social diversity and social mobility after 90% of the black students at my law school passed the July 2013 bar exam, though the group averaged a 50% pass rate.
 This one-time change resulted from student reaction to a change in the methodology of the U.S. News and World Report law school rankings, which shuffled the rankings, panicked students and led to a three percent rise in the New York bar exam pass rate.
 Realizing psychology was a factor preventing capable students from passing, I started a tutoring program and pursued my master’s.
 There, I learned these failures stem from a variety of factors, and that existing tools other than shock can help these students achieve their goals.

 I can be reached by email at Dwayne at equal results dot com.

 Sorry, I can’t give legal advice.
 Also nothing on this page should be considered legal advice.

 Sometimes I tweets or post to Facebook at EqualResults